Tabo-khumalo/SuperSimpleDev-Javascript_Course/Part One - JavaScript Course/Lesson 4 - HTML CSS review, Console.log/Course Learning/Readme.md

 **Syntax**

-  - type a Less `<` than symbol
+  - Type a Less `<` than symbol
-  - include an element name
+  - Include an element name
     `e.g <button`
-  - end with a greater `>` than symbol
+  - End with a greater `>` than symbol
   - `<button>` this create an HTML tag called an opening tag
-  - each HTML tag needs a closing html tag that has a slash before the element name. e.g `</button>`.
+  - Each HTML tag needs a closing html tag that has a slash before the element name. e.g `</button>`.
-  - inbetween the tags you have the contents of the tag. `<button>Hello</button>`
+  - Inbetween the tags you have the contents of the tag. `<button>Hello</button>`
-  - we can also have a element is side another element e.g `<p>paragraph of <button>Hello</button> text</p>`.
+  - We can also have a element is side another element e.g `<p>paragraph of <button>Hello</button> text</p>`.
 This is called nesting an element.
-  - Multiple space between the code will count as a single space and newlines also count as spaces.
-This help will making your code easir to read.
+  - Multiple spaces between the code will count as a single space and newlines also count as spaces.
+This will help with making your code easier to read.
-  - put contents of a element on its on line. e.g.
+  - Put contents of a element on its on line. e.g.

 ### CSS